785pavan/isee2019-SPENDEMON/docs/_posts/2019-07-02-Reflections and Learnings.md

 <p>

 </p>
-It was also important to visualise the transactions not only in the form of just numbers and texts but also in the form of <i>Pie Charts</i> and <i>Trendlines</i>.
+It was also important to visualize the transactions not only in the form of just numbers and texts but also in the form of <i>Pie Charts</i> and <i>Trendlines</i>.
 <p>

 </p>
 <h2> <b><span style="color:#008183 ">Difficulties Encountered by Team:</span></b></h2>

-As a team totally new to Android it was difficult for us to come to a conclusion on how to design and create classes and what should be the content of each class.
+As a team relatively new to Android it was difficult for us to come to a conclusion on how to design and create classes and what should be the content of each class.
 Also, the flow of each activity into the next and the exact structure of the App took some time to come to a common form.
 <p>

 </p>
 As a team working in an Agile fashion following SCRUM practices, it was difficult to hold and follow the concepts of these principles.
-For instance, once we implemented the MVVM approach, we had to re visit each and every Activity and class once again in order to make sure each activity was linked to the database through the View approach.
+For instance, once we implemented the MVVM approach, we had to re-visit each and every Activity and class once again in order to make sure each activity was linked to the database through the View approach.
 <p>

 </p>